ashleycvirga/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

-Creating an Earthquake Mapping App with JavaScript and the D3 library
+Creating an Earthquake Mapping App with JavaScript, Leaflet.js, and geoJSON data.

 ## Purpose